harmonydata/harmonydiscovery/README.md

 The Weaviate server is running at `weaviate.fastdatascience.com` and `grpc.weaviate.fastdatascience.com` (Azure VM running on IP `20.39.218.72`).
 This is the vector index.
 At present it's hosted on Azure but in future we can move to a different hosting provider or use Weaviate Serverless.
 The Weaviate index is defined as a single Docker compose file under [vector_index/docker-compose.yml](vector_index/docker-compose.yml).

-The Harmony Discovery API is currently at https://harmonydiscovery.fastdatascience.com/docs

-The connection to the Azure VM is defined by two A records in the DNS:
+The Azure VM runs on an IP address and its domain/subdomain is defined by two A records in the DNS:

 ![arecords](docs/arecords.png)

+The Harmony Discovery API is currently at https://harmonydiscovery.fastdatascience.com/docs and the source code is under folder [api](api).

 ## Architecture

 ### Index creation

-An ingest code reads the data sources, converts them to a unified structure following the schema.org Dataset definition, and then vectorises the text fields using HuggingFace and ingests them into the Weaviate index.
+An ingest code under folder [etl_for_vector_index](etl_for_vector_index) reads the data sources, converts them to a unified structure following the schema.org Dataset definition, and then vectorises the text fields using HuggingFace and ingests them into the Weaviate index.

 ### Retrieval

-Discovery API converts incoming texts to vectors using HuggingFace and then connects to Weaviate.
+Discovery API under folder [api](api) converts incoming texts to vectors using HuggingFace and then connects to Weaviate.